Embryo Disposition Options

 Now is the time to think about the future of your embryos.
 The reality of infertility can be devastating, as you well know.
 For many couples, their only hope of achieving a full-term pregnancy begins with donated embryos.

-Have you considered what you will do with the embryos you have in storage already or will be storing?
 Of course, continued storage is the first option many couples choose.
 But at some point, continued storage may not be practical.
 When that time comes, some couples will choose to destroy their embryos, while some will choose to donate their embryos to help other couples achieve pregnancy.

 Once their family is complete, most couples cannot justify the expense of long-term storage, nor can they rationalize destroying the embryos that were the key to their joy.
 These are tough choices to make... and for every couple, it is different.
 That is why many choose what appears to be their best choice...Donation.